Top shooters back in India reckoning post Dehradun Rifle/Pistol trials - www.lokmattimes.com

 Top shooters back in India reckoning post Dehradun Rifle/Pistol trials

-New Delhi [India], July 2 : Olympians Anjum Moudgil (also world championship silver medalist) and Saurabh Chaudhary and world ...
+New Delhi, Jul 2 Olympians Anjum Moudgil (also world championship silver medalist) and Saurabh Chaudhary and world championship ...

-New Delhi [India], July 2 : Olympians Anjum Moudgil (also world championship silver medalist) and Saurabh Chaudhary and world championship bronze medalist Mehuli Ghosh, are back in reckoning for team India spots after the conclusion of the National Selection Trials 3 and 4 for Rifle and Pistol shooters, at the Trishul Shooting Range in Dehradun.
+New Delhi, Jul 2 Olympians Anjum Moudgil (also world championship silver medalist) and Saurabh Chaudhary and world championship bronze medallist Mehuli Ghosh, are back in reckoning for team India spots after the conclusion of the National Selection Trials 3&4 for Rifle and Pistol shooters, at the Trishul Shooting Range in Dehradun.

-The National Rifle Association of India (NRAI) has released the full domestic rankings list for Group A (eligible for India selection) shooters on their website, after the final match was played out on Monday (June 30, 2025), as per a press release from the National Rifle Association of India (NRAI).
+The National Rifle Association of India (NRAI) has released the full domestic rankings list for Group A (eligible for India selection) shooters on their website, after the final match was played out on Monday (June 30, 2025).

 Double Olympian Anjum, one of India’s finest woman rifle shooters ever, missed out on the first half of the international season comprising three World Cup stages, but is back in reckoning in women’s 50m rifle 3 positions (3P), having displaced fellow Paris Olympian Shriyanka Sadangi in the top three.